lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 Deploy the AltaVault OVA to the vSphere environment once all the requirements have been met.
 Instructions for OVA deployment can be found in the [NetApp AltaVault Installation and Service Guide](https://library.netapp.com/ecm/ecm_download_file/ECMLP2317733).

 1. Go back and edit the AltaVault virtual machine (VM) once the deployment of the OVA has completed.
 2. Modify the memory allocated to match the version of AltaVault in the edit window.
-If you are using the trial version, assign 24GB of memory and add a disk less than or equal to 8TB.
+If you are using the trial version, assign 24 GB of memory and add a disk less than or equal to 8 TB.
 3. Make sure to assign different networks (i.e., VLANs) to the AltaVault appliance after the memory and disk configurations have been modified.

 The NICs are assigned the following interface functions: